 The winter storm on 17 December 2019 was generally weaker and had a lot of faint bands compared to the example from 17 December 2020 (Fig. 11).
 Areas of the southern part of the storm are image muted, indicating melting and mixed precipitation and a transition to rain.
 The northern part of the storm has numerous faint features over northern New York, Vermont, New Hampshire, and Maine (Fig. 11a,b).
-In this example, the faint bands are more coherent in time and space than the other
+In this example, the faint bands are more coherent in time and space than the other examples and some of these faint bands evolve into strong bands and some strong bands evolve into faint bands (Video Supplement Animation-Figure-11).

-- examples and some of these faint bands evolve into strong bands and some strong bands evolve into faint bands (Video Supplement Animation-Figure-11). - The winter storm from 7 February 2020 over the northeast US that is characterized by large regions of melting (grey muted regions in Fig. 12).
+290 The winter storm from 7 February 2020 over the northeast US that is characterized by large regions of melting (grey muted regions in Fig. 12).
 This example has a large, strong object extending from Pennsylvania through New York but does not have any faint bands or sets of multi-banded structures as discussed in Colle et al. (2023) (Fig. 12).
 This large, long, strong feature spans the transition from snow to rain and is persistent in time for several hours (Video Supplement Animation-Figure-12).
 It is very likely that the portion of the strong band to the east of the SW-NW mixed precipitation area is rain rather than snow.

 Further feature filtering by surface air temperature fields would be useful in cases like this to isolate surface snow.
+295

-4 Summary 250
+4 Summary

 We present a novel method for identifying locally-enhanced features in radar observations of winter storms that uses a combination of increasing and decreasing adaptive thresholds as a function of average background values.
-Our method identifies features from a snow rate field that is rescaled from radar reflectivity in order to better automatically identify human eye discernable features in radar data of snow.
-Previous methods to automatically detect snow bands in radar observations either used
+Our method identifies features from a snow rate field rather than radar reflectivity in order to better automatically identify human eve discernable features in radar data of snow.
+Previous methods to automatically detect snow bands in radar observations either used inflexible thresholds and Level-III reflectivity data (5-dB precision) or used adaptive thresholds that were not able to detect objects that are not very distinct from the background.
+This new method facilitates both the detection of stronger objects and fainter objects that are less distinct from the background average in snow storms.
+The wider range of characteristics of detected features provides a more comprehensive basis for examining hypotheses relating radar-observed features to surface snowfall and 305 intra-storm environments.